CH880. This is a very heavy silver Timor bracelet in its

 CH626.
 This delicate antique good silver Chinese tool kit is 14 inches tall.
 Each part of this is carefully and gracefully made.
 There are two tools hanging from it - once there were three.
 There is one hoop left to hold something else in the middle but it is not strong so if you are to hang something there it should be quite light weight.
 This is 19th century and very attractive. $240.US.

 CH649.
 There are three strands of beads and bells from the Chin people of Southeast Asia.
 The strands were tied together for wear but were easy to un-knot to sell separately as they are quite heavy.
 Strand #1 is 26 inches long - $225.US.
 Strand #2 is 18 inches long - $200.US.
-Strand #3 is 23 inches long - $230.US. (#1 is sold, #2 & #3 are available)
+Strand #3 is 23 inches long - $230.US. (#1 & #2 are sold, #3 are available)

 CH654.
 There are more than 40 inches of beads on this strand, consisting of carnelian, glass and silver.
 I love the two spotted beads and the pendant which is a piece of horn.
 I don't know of what animal, just that it has a great colour and texture and must have been found in the forests after the animal shed it. $355.US.